-The goal of this clinical trial is to learn if spectacle lenses using Phase Alteration Utilising Sub Elements (P.A.U.S.E.®) technology works to slow down the rate of myopia progression compared to single vision spectacle lenses in myopic children.
-The main questions it aims to answer are: Do spectacle lenses using P.A.U.S.E.® technology slow down the rate of axial length growth?
-Do spectacle lenses using P.A.U.S.E.® technology slow down the rate of increase in myopic refractive error?
-Researchers will compare spectacle lenses using P.A.U.S.E.® technology to a single vision spectacle lens.
-Participants will: Be randomly allocated to wear either spectacle lenses using P.A.U.S.E.® technology or single vision spectacle lenses.
-Visit the clinic on five occasions over a 12 month period.
+The goal of this clinical trial is to learn if spectacle lenses using Phase Alteration Utilising Sub Elements (P.A.U.S.E.®) technology works to slow down the rate of myopia progression in myopic children.
+The first stage of the trial compares P.A.U.S.E.® spectacle lenses to single vision spectacle lenses in myopic children and the second stage looks at the rate of myopia progression in children while wearing P.A.U.S.E.® spectacle lenses.
+The main questions to answer are: Do P.A.U.S.E.® spectacle lenses slow down the rate of axial length growth?
+Do P.A.U.S.E.® spectacle lenses slow down the rate of increase in myopic refractive error?
+Researchers will compare P.A.U.S.E.® spectacle lenses to a single vision spectacle lens for 12 months followed by assessing P.A.U.S.E.® spectacle lenses for slowing down myopia progression for another 12 months.
+Participants will be initially randomly allocated to wear either P.A.U.S.E.® spectacle lenses or single vision spectacle lenses and visit the clinic on five occasions over the first 12 month period.
+After completing the first 12 months, all participants will wear P.A.U.S.E.® spectacle lenses and visit the clinic on three occasions over the second 12 month period.

 • Be between 6-14 years inclusive at time of enrolment.